 Target independent landlords

-This is the single most important targeting decision you'll make.
-Small landlords who manage their own properties are far more likely to evaluate your full situation than a large management company running automated screening.
-I always have clients focus their search on private listings, small multi-family buildings, and individual property owners.
-That's where human judgment enters the picture.
+This is the single most important targeting decision.
+Small landlords who manage their own properties are far more likely to evaluate your full situation than a large management company using automated screening.
+Focus on private listings, small multi-family buildings, and individual property owners.
+That's where human judgment enters the process.

 Lead with current income and stability

 Strong, well-documented current income is your most powerful asset.
 Bankruptcy is past tense.
 Your ability to pay rent is present tense.
-If your income clearly covers rent — and you're hitting or exceeding the standard 3x threshold — that's your strongest argument.
+If your income clearly covers rent — at or above the standard 3x threshold — that's your strongest argument.
 Document it thoroughly: recent pay stubs, an offer letter, bank statements showing consistent deposits.

 Rebuild credit before applying if you have time